SINGHL25/toll-violation-detector/README.md

-# toll-violation-detector
+# AI-Powered Toll Violation Detector

-AI-Powered Toll Violation Detector
+See project structure and logic.